 I mean, it's just disgraceful what the Democratic Party has become.

-There has to be a measure of uh of reasonableness in projecting this kind of criticism against the Israeli army that is second to none in seeking to minimize civilian casualties while protecting our own civilians.
+There has to be a measure of reasonableness in projecting this kind of criticism against the Israeli army that is second to none in seeking to minimize civilian casualties while protecting our own civilians.

 Let me ask you what would you do?